 Bandee stepped around the campfire.
 "Are you alone?
 Where's your horse?"

 "He stepped into a gopher hole.
 Snapped his leg and I put him down."

 The man shook his head and turned his face toward Bandee.
 "I couldn't eat Brewster.
 Been with him too long."

-The man relaxed and started to rotate the stake with the hare.
-"Are you going to shoot me?" he asked.
+The man relaxed and rotated the stake with the hare.
+"Are you going to shoot me?"

 "Your back-up too.
 Do not say you do not have one.
 My guess is you have several.
-Now, hand it or them over too.
+Now, hand ‘em over.
 Do it now or I will be forced to eat this hare alone."

 The man started to reach towards his right boot and Bandee reminded him to take it easy.
-Using thumb and forefinger, he pulled out a concealed .38 revolver and tossed it over.
+Using thumb and forefinger, the man pulled out a concealed .38 revolver and tossed it over.

 "All right," said Bandee, "what else you got?"